 The Bay State has it all: sandy beaches teeming with fresh seafood to be caught, a rich history that goes back to the start of the nation, top-tier academic institutions, and a New England charm that permeates it all.

-You might be looking at Boston houses for sale in the Eastern part of the state or seeking a quiet home in the Berkshires out west.
+You might be looking at Boston houses for sale in the Eastern part of the state or seeking a quiet home in the Berkshires out west, or searching for roommates in downtown Boston.
 No matter where you want to settle, there are some things you should know about moving to the Commonwealth (and it’s not just that they don’t all have Boston accents).

 You Will Get All Four Seasons